Keith-S-Thompson/fizzbuzz-c/README.md

-This project contains, so far, 17 different C implementations of FizzBuzz, most of them deliberately silly, using various combinations of conditional operators, short-circuit `&&` and `||`, function pointers, arrays of function pointers, arrays of arrays of function pointers, gratuitous recursion, and outright deliberate obfuscation.
+This project contains, so far, 17 different C implementations of FizzBuzz, most of them deliberately silly, using various combinations of the `?:` conditional operator, short-circuit `&&` and `||`, function pointers, arrays of function pointers, arrays of arrays of function pointers, gratuitous recursion, gratuitous divide-and-conquer, and outright deliberate obfuscation.
 And one of them works only if the program's output is redirected to a seekable file; it dies with an error message if stdout is sent to a terminal.

 Please do not use these programs as examples of good programming style.